miguelaglopes/GCnetinf/README.md

 This function implements 1-lag dynamic network inference algorithms for time series.
 For each target, predictors are lagged (1 lag), and scored according to the selected model.
 Returns a p times p matrix of scores.
 Score [i,j] is from variable i to j.

-Implemented methods are bivariate mutual information, aracne, mrmr, cmim, mimr, random forests (RF), and lasso/least angle regression (lars).
+Implemented methods are bivariate mutual information, aracne, clr, mrmr, cmim, mimr, random forests (RF), and lasso/least angle regression (lars).
 The last two call the packages randomForest and lars.

 In RF, variable importance is measured with the mean decrease in node impurity ("IncNodePurity", in the case of regression, measured with RSS).
 The arguments of the function randomForest may be passed through the argument rf.pars.

-In lars, scores are obtained as the average of predictor coefficients along the lambda path.
+In lars, scores are obtained as the average of predictor coefficients for various lambda values.
 The arguments of the lars functions may be passed through the arguments lars.pars and predict.lars.pars.

 As described in PhD thesis Lopes 2015.